Hussman School of Journalism and Media (GRAD)

 Courses use an asynchronous course management system, which means that students are not required to gather online for class at specific times.
 The M.A.D.C. does feature one-hour synchronous sessions in some courses.
 These sessions are recorded for students to watch at another time if they are unable to attend in real time.
 M.A.D.C. students also are required to attend two on-campus residencies, first a two-day orientation the week before classes begin and then a week-long summer residency between the first and the second year of the program.

 The M.A.D.C. program admits one group of no more than 20 students each fall.
-Each entering class progresses through the program together over a 2.5-year period.
+Each entering cohort progresses through the program together over a 2.5-year period.
 Classes are intentionally small with an emphasis on interaction between faculty and students.

 Requirements